-I usually see everyone around me struggling for free storage space, specially the iPhone owners with 16 GB, but that’s not the case with this Asus Premium device.
+I usually see everyone around me struggling for free storage space, especially the iPhone owners with 16 GB.
+But that’s not the case with this Asus Premium device.

-There is lot of space on this one, 256 GB – that is huge for anyone.
-Specially, for people like me who have learnt to live in 32 GB.
+There is a lot of space on this, 256 GB phone.
+Especially, for people like me who have learned to live in 32 GB.
 And iPhone owners would be super jealous to see that kind of internal storage.

-Let’s talk of key features and user experience of the most premium smartphone made by Asus – The Asus Zenfone 3 Deluxe 256 GB (ZS570KL).
+Let’s talk about key features and user experience of the most premium phone by Asus – The Asus Zenfone 3 Deluxe 256 GB (ZS570KL).

-Asus has always been known to deliver bang for your buck smartphones.
-Asus Zenfone 5 – one of the highest sold mobiles by Asus, was a real value for money offering.
-But with time things have changed. and Asus have been transformed into a more premium brand.
+Asus is known to deliver bang for buck devices.
+The Zenfone 5 was one of the top selling mobiles by Asus.
+It was a real value for money offering.
+But with time things have changed.
+Asus is now a more premium brand.

-It is not only the pricing of the smartphones which have become expensive, but Asus is also trying to improve the build Quality, Camera, Design and overall user experience of their mobiles.
+It is not only the pricing of the phones that have become expensive but also Asus is trying to improve the build Quality, Camera, Design and overall user experience.

 The recent Zenfone 3 Series, marked the change in the company strategy from being a value player to being a more premium mobile manufacturer.
-There has been lot of praise for the design of Asus Zenfone 3 and camera quality and at the same time some of Asus fans are not liking the sky high price tags.
+The brand has done an excellent job with the design and camera quality of Asus Zenfone 3.
+However, at the same time, some Asus fans are not liking the sky-high price tags.

-The Asus Zenfone 3 Deluxe 256 GB is a top end model, and it costs Rs 62,999 and comes with top of the line specs sheet that you can demand in a modern smartphone.
-There is also a 64 GB version of the smartphone which is priced at Rs.
+The Asus Zenfone 3 Deluxe 256 GB is a top end model, and it costs Rs 62,999 and comes with top of the line specs sheet that you can demand in a modern flagship.
+Also, there is a 64 GB version of the smartphone which is available for Rs.
 49,999.

-Let’s Explore the Asus Zenfone 3 Deluxe 256 GB (ZS570KL) to find out where the device does well and where there is space for improvements.
+Let’s Explore the Asus Zenfone 3 Deluxe 256 GB (ZS570KL) to find out its pros and cons.

-These days smartphones have become so good that they’re being judged by, “What’s wrong with it” instead of “What’s right with it.”
-The negatives are highlighted more than the positive aspects.
+These days phones have become so good that they’re being judged by, “What’s wrong with it” instead of “What’s right with it.”

-Design is a crucial factor in the flagship devices as specs are a becoming more common and easy to replicate.
+The design is a crucial factor in the flagship devices as specs are a becoming more standard and easy to replicate.

-Asus Zenfone 3 Deluxe sports a thin profile, with sturdy metallic build and has slight tapered edges which meet the rounded sides.
-The back of the phone is slightly curved which makes it easy to hold and use.
+Asus Zenfone 3 Deluxe sports a thin profile, with a sturdy metallic build and has slightly tapered edges.
+Besides, the back is slightly curved making it easy to hold and use.